-- O 7 weeks
+- 7 weeks

 - Full-time

 - Monday to Friday

-- 9 9am 5pm
+- 9am 5pm

-Training and assessments will take place in a classroom (physical or virtual) and will involve discussions and group activities.
-Training will also require self-directed learning, where activities and tasks are done by participants individually outside the classroom space.
+Training and assessments will take place in a virtual classroom and will involve discussions and group activities.
+Training will also require self-directed learning, where activities and tasks are done by participants individually.